• Skip to primary navigation

 Length of visit and main difficulties

 To visit the château, garden, park and various buildings, we recommend you allow at least 2 hours.
-There are no major difficulties on the ground, although there are cobblestones in the courtyard and a staircase to access the first floor.
+There are no major difficulties on the ground, although there are cobblestones in the château courtyard and a staircase to access the first floor.

-The basement and first floor of the château and the entire grounds are accessible to people with reduced mobility.
+The basement, first floor and entire park are accessible to people with reduced mobility.
 A wheelchair is available on presentation of an ID card at reception.
 In the park, sound terminals reproduce Leonardo da Vinci's thoughts (English, French, Italian, German).
 Hearing-impaired visitors can request the texts for the audio terminals from the ticket office.

 A left-luggage service is available.
 Dogs are welcome on the estate (carried in the château, on a leash in the park).